 Biography of Chancellor Subbaswamy

-Before coming to Amherst, Dr. Subbaswamy, a physicist, served as provost at the University of Kentucky since 2006.
-He joined Kentucky’s physics faculty in 1978 after serving as a post-doctoral fellow at the University of California, Irvine.
+Before coming to Amherst, Subbaswamy served as provost at the University of Kentucky since 2006.
+A physicist, he joined Kentucky’s faculty in 1978 after serving as a post-doctoral fellow at the University of California, Irvine.
 During his first 18 years at the University of Kentucky, he served as associate dean of Arts and Sciences and as chair of the Department of Physics and Astronomy.

 In other administrative positions, Subbaswamy was also dean of the College of Arts and Sciences at the University of Miami from 1997 to 2000.
 Then he left to become dean of Arts and Sciences at Indiana University Bloomington, serving until 2006 when he moved to Kentucky.
 He holds a bachelor’s degree in science from Bangalore University, a master’s in physics from Delhi University, and a PhD in physics from Indiana University.
 He was elected a fellow of the American Physical Society in 1989.
 His primary research area is the optical properties of novel materials and nonlinear excitations.
 He has published more than 60 articles and co-authored a book on the local density theory of polarizability.